timeester3648/MultiEngine-UTL/docs/module_parallel.md

 //
 // Note 2: Not sure why OpenMP doesn't give as much speedup as expected.
 //
-// Note 3: Speedup over 4x can happens on small matrices (like here)
+// Note 3: Speedup over 4x can happen on small matrices (like in this measurement)
 //         due to utilization of muliple cache lines in a distributed case.
-//         In case of reductions it is cause by SIMD unrolling, a version
+//         In case of reductions it is caused by SIMD unrolling, a version
 //         with no unrolling performs similarly to OpenMP.
 ```